Make strategic direction decisions

 - The Leadership Team operates much like an executive committee and is responsible for providing feedback and support on implementation plans, offering nimble decision making on the implementation of current priorities, and determining when decisions need to be elevated to the Partnership as a whole.

-The Partnership Family and Caregiver Space:
+The Partnership Family and Caregiver Space

 The Partnership Family and Caregiver Space is a group of parents and caregivers working collaboratively across the state of Colorado to engage families in creating conditions that allow all families to thrive.
-Learn more on the Families and Caregivers Page.

 - Participate in Partnership Meetings: Partnership members meet on a bi-monthly basis to hear and share updates and make decisions about the Partnership’s next steps.
 Join the Partnership today to receive meeting information, including agendas, notes, and joining details.